dtcenter/METplus/docs/Contributors_Guide/documentation.rst

   = for sections
   - for subsections (this is a dash, not an underline) ^ for subsubsections
-  " for paragraphs for the final level of headers
+  " for the final level of headers

 Part (e.g. User's Guide, Contributor's Guide) and chapter (e.g. Overview, Coding Standards) headers are created by underlining and overlining the